keptn/keptn.github.io/content/docs/0.6.0/usecases/quality-gates/index.md

 1. Configure the Prometheus SLI provider for your project as explained [here](../../reference/monitoring/prometheus/#setup-prometheus-sli-provider).
 The ConfigMap that need to be applied is provided in the `examples/onboarding-carts` folder.

-1. To configure Keptn to use the Prometheus SLI provider for your project, first adapt the ConfigMap in the `lighthouse-source-prometheus.yaml` file at the `metatdata.name` property.
+1. To configure Keptn to use the deployed Prometheus SLI provider for your project, first adapt the ConfigMap in the `lighthouse-source-prometheus.yaml` file at the `metatdata.name` property.
 Afterwards, apply the ConfigMap by executing the following command from within the `examples/onboarding-carts` folder:

     ```console
     kubectl apply -f lighthouse-source-prometheus.yaml